lisachu98/EPLN/README.md

-# Blockchain Project
+# EPLN Project

-This project is a blockchain implementation using Java, Spring Boot, and Maven.
+This project is a blockchain-based CBDC implementation using Java, Spring Boot, and Maven.
 It includes functionalities for managing transactions, wallets, and blocks within a blockchain network.

 ## Table of Contents